Native American Languages * Native American Tribes * What's new on our site today!

 5. How concerned are you with being able to pronounce the word easily?

-must be easy for English speakers to pronounce.)
+must be easy to pronounce in English.)

 Somewhat important, please give me a word I can learn to pronounce without much trouble